twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.getstats_method.md

 Promise&lt;[RTCStats.StatsReport](./twilio-voice-react-native.rtcstats_namespace.statsreport_interface.md)<!-- -->&gt;

-- Resolves with a [RTCStats.StatsReport](./twilio-voice-react-native.rtcstats_namespace.statsreport_interface.md) object representing the WebRTC PeerConnection stats of a call.
+A `Promise` that - Resolves with a [RTCStats.StatsReport](./twilio-voice-react-native.rtcstats_namespace.statsreport_interface.md) object representing the `WebRTC` `PeerConnection` stats of a call. - Rejects when a [RTCStats.StatsReport](./twilio-voice-react-native.rtcstats_namespace.statsreport_interface.md) cannot be generated for a call.